Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Custom Elementor layouts crafted for the Home, About, Services, Gallery, and Contact pages
+Custom Elementor layouts designed for the Home, About, Services, Gallery, and Contact pages

-A consistent UI supported by smooth and intuitive site-wide navigation
+A consistent user interface with smooth, intuitive navigation throughout the site

-A fully responsive design optimized for desktop, tablet, and mobile viewing
+Fully responsive design optimized for desktop, tablet, and mobile

-Media assets optimized for faster load times and overall high performance
+Optimized media assets to ensure faster loading and high performance

-Reusable design elements built for flexibility and future scalability
+Reusable design components created for flexibility and future scalability

 Modern design style with clean typography and visual balance
 ---